specify/web-asset-server/image_client/picturae_readme.txt

                                  contains a date_str variable that can be changed in the command line (default behavior

+    specify7_ipup : used to update ip addresses in config and settings files.
     R files:
         R_TNRS: a taxonomic name resolver in the taxon_check/ folder.
 Further details in .readme.txt in the taxon_check/ folder